wdbm/distributed_wellbeing/README.md

 ## distributed wellbeing

 Imagine a mechanism of voting that does not involve placing a pictogram on paper into a secure box for scrutiny by a single government.
-Imagine one that involves running the government software of your choice.
+Imagine one that involves running the government software of your choice, and consider that, fundamentally, government is a form of technology, with contemporary governments being made up of artificial machines and humans.
 Imagine concurrent governments and distributed nations.

-## analysis of individuals

-There exist useful metrics for analysis of individuals.
-These metrics can include measures of psychological and financial wellbeing.
-For the former, a simple measure could be sentiment analysis of social media expressions; for the latter, a simple measure could be somewhat similar to measurements of benefits needs.
-Proxy-trust networks can reduce uncertainties.

-## distributed wellbeing

-The metrics for description of individuals can be used to distribute wellbeing in various forms.
-One form could be alerts for and prioritisation of psychological treatment, be that for everything from treatment of depression to treatment of religious fundamentalism.
-Another form could be distribution of wealth via Bitcoin using a donated fund owned by the distributed wellbeing system.
+Imagine what basic infrastructure would be needed to ensure protection of all of those concurrent governments and distributed nations.

 ## precidents